anna-kapitonova/RNA_seq_synucleinopathies_NO/README.md

 ### Aim, tasks and data
-The **aim** of this project was to to evaluate changes in expression level of NO-signaling genes in brain samples from patients with synucleinopathies.
+The **aim** of this project was to evaluate changes in expression level of NO-signaling genes in brain samples from patients with synucleinopathies.

-The following **tasks** were set in order to achive the goal:
+The following **tasks** were set in order to achieve the goal:

 1. To assess differential expression of NOS1AP and other genes of NO-signaling in brain tissues of patients with synucleinopathies
 2. To compare sets of differentially expressed genes in different brain regions of patients with synucleinopathies

 The **available data** at the start of the project were four open RNA-seq datasets of raw reads from different brain tissues of patients with synucleinopathies:
 - SRP058181 - Brodmann area, prefrontal cortex, 42 control, 29 Parkinson's disease (Dumitriu *et al.*, 2016)
-- SPR148970 - substantia nigra and ventral tegmental area midbrain dopamine neurons, 18 control, 5 Parkinson’s disease (Aguila *et al.*, 2021)
+- SPR148970 - *substantia nigra* and ventral tegmental area midbrain dopamine neurons, 18 control, 5 Parkinson’s disease (Aguila *et al.*, 2021)
 - SRP215213 - putamen, 12 control, 10 multiple system atrophy (data not published)
 - SRP324001 - anterior cingulate cortex, 7 control, 7 dementia with Lewy bodies, 7 Parkinson’s disease, 7 Parkinson’s disease with dementia (Feleke *et al.*, 2021)